petergns/author-web-page/README.md

 ## Possible Email Setup
 * Setup a site email exclusive to the website or use an existing one.

+## Set up Site Domain Name
+* Setup a domain name for the site, so that it can be hosted online.

 ## Author
 [petergns](https://github.com/petergns)